MagamedT/cam-can-see-through-walls/README.md

    pip install -r requirements.txt
    ```

-4. **Unpack provided datasets and weights**
+3. **Get the datasets and the models**

-   The dataset and model weights can be found in [this drive](https://drive.google.com/drive/folders/19LbSZcABEv3E0KB4KzlYQebjo8qDxr1S?usp=sharing).
+   The datasets and model weights can be found in [this drive](https://drive.google.com/drive/folders/19LbSZcABEv3E0KB4KzlYQebjo8qDxr1S?usp=sharing).
    Unzip the data into `figure_code/data/`
    ```bash
    unzip datasets.zip -d figure_code/data